 The operating rules were also informed by the findings of a bio-cultural assessment undertaken in partnership with Traditional Owners, as well as additional consultation and recreational assessments.

 The operating rules work in parallel with the Goulburn to Murray trade rule to ensure that water allocation trade from the Goulburn system can only occur up to what can sustainably be delivered under the operating rules, mitigating further environmental damage and ensuring that trade from the Goulburn will not increase delivery risks in the Murray.
-You can find out more about delivery risks here.
+Visit the Murray River Delivery Risks and Shortfalls page for more information.

 A key change from the previous trade and operating rules is that delivery of water from the Goulburn Inter-Valley Trade (IVT) account no longer opens up new trade opportunity.
 This means that river operators have the flexibility to manage delivery of water from the Goulburn in a way that makes the best use of Victoria’s resources, without restricting trade opportunity.
-You can read more about the Goulburn to Murray trade rule review here.
+Visit the Goulburn to Murray trade review page for more information.

-Ongoing environmental and bio-cultural monitoring in the lower Goulburn River will occur in collaboration with scientists, environmental managers and Traditional Owners.
-Where opportunities arise an adaptive management approach will be used to apply new information and on-going learning to the operating rules, while also recognising and balancing the other demands on the river.
+Ongoing environmental monitoring in the lower Goulburn River will occur.
+Where opportunities arise, an adaptive management approach will be used to apply new information and on-going learning to the operating rules, while also recognising and balancing the other demands on the river.